The Old House cover

 The Old House

-Hans Christian Andersen was a Danish author known for his fairy tales.
+Hans Christian Andersen was a famous Danish author known for his fairy tales.
+His stories often teach valuable lessons about life and human emotions.

 Frequently Asked Questions